sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 The application uses several types of services:

-- HTTP endpoint (e.g. REST endpoint and gateway) - the service is located using an HTTP URL
+- **HTTP endpoint** (e.g. REST endpoint and gateway) - the service is located using an HTTP URL
-- Event bus service - as we've mentioned above, we can do async RPC to consume event bus services (aka. service proxies) via the event bus.
+- **Event bus service** - as we've mentioned above, we can do async RPC to consume event bus services (aka. service proxies) via the event bus.
 The service is located using an event bus address.
-- Message source - this kind of service publishes messages to specific addresses on event bus.
+- **Message source** - this kind of service publishes messages to specific addresses on event bus.
 The service is located using an event bus address.

-So these components can interact with each other via HTTP or event bus.
-For example:
+So these components can interact with each other via HTTP or event bus like this picture:

 ![Interaction](https://raw.githubusercontent.com/sczyh30/vertx-blueprint-microservice/master/docs/images/rpc-inc-1.png)